-It's not as well-known as Velociraptor, but Deinonychus is the more influential raptor in the paleontology community.
-Here are 10 facts you may (or may not) have known about Deinonychus.
-(See a gallery of Deinonychus pictures.)
+It's not as well-known as Velociraptor (which it played in the first Jurassic Park movie), but Deinonychus is the more influential raptor among paleontologists.
+Here are 10 facts you may (or may not) have known about this fearsome meat-eater.
+(See also a gallery of Deinonychus pictures.)

 1. Deinonychus is Greek for "terrible claw..."

-2. ...which this dinosaur used to slash at prey.
+2. ...which this dinosaur used to slash at its prey.

-Paleontologists are still trying to figure out how raptors used their hind claws, but it's a sure bet that they had some kind of offensive function (in addition to, for example, helping their owners to climb trees).
-Deinonychus probably used its claws to inflict deep stab wounds on its prey, perhaps withdrawing to a safe distance as its dinner bled to death.
+Paleontologists are still trying to figure out how raptors used their hind claws, but it's a sure bet that they had some kind of offensive function (in addition to, for example, helping their owners to climb trees in a tight spot).
+Deinonychus probably used its claws to inflict deep stab wounds on its prey, perhaps withdrawing to a safe distance and waiting for its dinner to bleed to death.

 3. The first Deinonychus fossils were discovered in 1931...

-Ironically, the famous American paleontologist Barnum Brown discovered fossils of Deinonychus while he was on the prowl for an entirely different dinosaur, Tenontosaurus (about which more below).
+Ironically, the famous American paleontologist Barnum Brown discovered the "type fossils" of Deinonychus while he was on the prowl for an entirely different dinosaur, the hadrosaur Tenontosaurus (about which more below).
 He didn't seem all that interested in the smaller reptile, and provisionally named it "Daptosaurus" before forgetting about it entirely.

 4. ...but they weren't fully understood until decades later.

 In 1964, John H. Ostrom led a fossil-hunting expedition through Montana and Wyoming, and wound up discovering hundreds of bones later diagnosed as belonging to Deinonychus (a name Ostrom coined to replace Daptosaurus).
-Today, many of these bones still reside at Ostrom's sponsoring institution, the Yale Peabody Museum of Natural History.
+Today, many of these bones still reside at Ostrom's sponsoring institution, the Yale Peabody Museum of Natural History in New Haven.
+Connecticut.

 5. Deinonychus inspired the theory that birds descended from dinosaurs.